Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Credit: Damir Kutlesa, Shutterstock

 Croatian Sheepdogs look different from other long-haired dogs.
-They still have thick fur but are jet black with wavy fur and pointed ears.
+They have thick coats but are jet-black with wavy fur and pointed ears.
 They are loyal and need to be active.
 They are excellent herding and working dogs and learn quickly.

 58. Curly Coated Retriever